BabylonJS/OldDocumentationSite/content/How_To/material/CreateBox_Per_Face_Textures_And_Colors.md

 Using these methods on the above meshes there is no need for submaterials or submeshes.

+As a prerequisite, you may want to learn more about UV mapping on [Wikipedia](https://en.wikipedia.org/wiki/UV_mapping).

 ## Face Numbers

 The playground below shows that face numbering using `MeshBuilder.CreateBox` is that